delftwaves/swash-docs/docs/getting_started/tuto1/index.rst

 The seabed level ranges from 10 m below still water level to 2 m above this level.
 Hence, the beach slope is approximately 1:100.

-Create or edit the file ``bathy.txt`` and insert the following two lines:
+Create or edit the file ``bathy.txt`` and insert the following line:

 .. code-block:: none